GSA/digitalgov.gov/content/events/2021/07/2021-07-02-digital-meets-culture-getting-your-culture-in-line-with-your-digital-strategy.md

 **Alex Glade** — General Services Administration (GSA)

-Alex Glade is a Presidential Innovation Fellow with the National Geospatial-Intelligence Agency.
-Alex is motivated by opportunities to help people, and believes an empathetic heart should be at the core of how we serve.
-She is an education enthusiast who is passionate about diversity, equity, and inclusion, and advocates that quality early-childhood education and care should be accessible and affordable for all families.
+Alex Glade is a Presidential Innovation Fellow detailed to the National Geospatial Intelligence Agency and serves as an advisor for the Agency's leadership on Culture and Leadership Development.
+She began her professional career as an Army Engineer and led various teams in the U.S. and Asia.
+Prior to PIF, Alex helped launch several companies and nonprofits.
+She is a parent of two and passionate about the growing national dialogue on early childhood education and development accessibility.

 **Ann-Marie Regan** —  National Naval Medical Center (NNMC)